Trump’s Day 1 promises are ambitious – and controversial

 Still, expect Day 1 – and the 99 days that follow – to be bracing.
 During the campaign, Mr. Trump spoke of going after political opponents, be it unnamed “radical leftists” or named Democratic leaders whom he has called “the enemy from within.”

-Last week, informal Trump adviser and richest-man-in-the-world Elon Musk said on X that special counsel Jack Smith’s “abuse of the justice system cannot go unpunished.”
+Last week, informal Trump adviser and richest-man-in-the-world Elon Musk said on the social platform X that special counsel Jack Smith’s “abuse of the justice system cannot go unpunished.”
 He was referring to the two federal cases brought against the former president, one for alleged mishandling of classified documents and the other for allegedly plotting to overturn his 2020 election loss.

 Mr. Smith is already putting the two federal cases against Mr. Trump on hold.
 On Sunday, Trump surrogates sought to cool the temperature around fears of retribution.